Best practice for configuring sessions in AM (All versions) to reduce the impact on the CTS store

-See Setup and Maintenance Guide › Session Settings for further information on setting this.
+See Session settings for further information on this setting.

 It is critical that the value chosen is thoroughly tested as this cache does consume JVM heap space, more so with additional session properties.
 If the value is set too high, there is a risk of instability or Out Of Memory exceptions.

-This setting defines the write interval for the following two timers within the CTS entry that represent a SSO session token:
+This setting defines the write interval for the following two timers within the CTS entry that represent the SSO session token: